knowledge-club/javascript/content/en/var.md

 var player1;
 ```

-It is also not allowed to use language operators in the variable name, or use reserved words of language to name them.
+It is also not allowed to use language operators in the variable name, or use any of the language's keywords to name them.

 ```js
 // invalid, '-'' is a operator